w3c-fedid/Administration/proposals-CG-WG.md

     * [ ] Optionally, Alternatives under consideration
   * What's asked of the **Community Group**?
     * [ ] The Community Group consensus that the problem is worth spending the Community Group’s time working on
-  * What happens if accepted?
     * [ ] Small features will incubate in issues.
-If and when the champion is ready to more thoroughly document their proposal, the WG chairs will create a repo for the champions to develop the feature (e.g., [example](https://github.com/fedidcg/LightweightFedCM)).
+If and when the champions are ready to more thoroughly document their proposal, the WG chairs will create a repo for the champions to develop the feature (e.g., [example](https://github.com/fedidcg/LightweightFedCM)).

 # Stage 2: Formalization